zhaaaa7/data-structure/mycodeschool.md

 * strongly connected graph: if there is a path from any vertex to any other vertex

 weakly connected: if it can be stronly connected if ignoring direction

+# implementation

+## BST
+1. All nodes will be created in dynamic memory or heap section of application memory using malloc function.
+They cannot have ha name or identifier.
+They have to be accessed through a pointer.